Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - Exercise: Exercise regularly and stay at a healthy weight.
 Exercise may help keep your muscles flexible and help prevent damage to muscles and joints.
 Always check with your healthcare provider before you start any exercise program.
 You may need physical and occupational therapy.
 With these therapies, healthcare providers will help you exercise safely, and teach you skills to help with your daily activities.

 - Sports: Do not play contact sports, such as football and basketball.
 Contact sports increase your risk for bruising and bleeding.
 Talk to your healthcare provider about the best sports and activities for you.

 - Dental care: Keep your teeth and gums healthy.
 Ask your healthcare provider if certain therapy or medicines should be given before you have your teeth cleaned.
 The amount of your clotting factor may also need to be increased before you have dental work.
 Check with your healthcare provider before you have any dental work.

 - Vaccines: Ask your healthcare provider if you should get vaccines against hepatitis A or B virus, or other infections.
 Although blood products are carefully screened, a condition called hepatitis can be spread through treatment with blood and blood products.
 These vaccines will decrease your risk of hepatitis.

 - Learn more about hemophilia: The more you know about hemophilia, the better you will be able to take care of yourself.
 Ask your healthcare provider how you can learn more about your condition.
-Tell him if you are a woman who plans to have children, and you carry the hemophilia gene.
+Tell your provider if you are a woman who plans to have children, and you carry the hemophilia gene.

 Self-care during bleeding episodes:

 Call your healthcare provider right away if you are bleeding.
 You may need extra treatments with blood products.

 - Bleeding in your mouth: Keep frozen popsicles in your home.
 If you are bleeding from your mouth, place a popsicle in your mouth to help stop the bleeding.
 Do not swallow the blood.